History of France Stamps

 France stamps – The first French mail service was set up on 19th June 1464 by decree of Louis XI, however only operated for king and royal court.
-The first France stamps were the 20 centimes black and 1 franc orange-vermilion issued on 1st January 1849.
-They were one of the original signatories of the UPU in 1874.
+The first France stamps were the 20 centimes black, and 1 franc orange-vermilion issued on 1st January 1849.
+They were an original signatorie of the UPU in 1874.
 On 1st 1899, following the introduction of the Imperial Penny Post a week earlier, they established a Colonial rate equal to the internal mail rate.

-In conclusion, they issue many beautiful stamps depicting outstanding art and culture.
-Collectors enjoy a rich diversity of early classics, also fascinating wartime postal history, postage dues and revenue stamps.
+France issue beautiful stamps depicting outstanding art and also culture.
+Collectors enjoy a rich diversity of early classics, in addition to fascinating wartime postal history, postage dues and revenue stamps.